erdnaxeli/WwM/README.md

 WwM
 ===

 Windows with Mustaches, because mustaches are cools.
-Actually is a manual tilling window manager.
+Actually is a manual tilling window manager, strongly inspire by Musca (http://aerosuidae.net/musca.html).